skypjack/entt/docs/md/entity.md

 the ones that require to return actual instances.<br/>
 This optimization is disabled by defining the `ENTT_NO_ETO` macro.
 In this case, empty types are treated like all other types.
-Setting a page size at component level via the `component_traits_deprecated` class template is another way to disable this optimization selectively rather than globally.
+Setting a page size at component level via the `component_traits` class template is another way to disable this optimization selectively rather than globally.

 ## Void storage